shoui520/shoui520.github.io/docs/vn-setup.md

 ## GNU/Linux

-Visual novels are only Microsoft Windows applications, therefore you must use Wine in order to run them.
+Visual novels are only Microsoft Windows programs, therefore you must use Wine in order to run them.
 This works exceptionally well on Linux.

 ### Wine